Drew Waters Player Props: Royals vs. Rays

 Drew Waters At The Plate

-- Waters is batting .206 with a double, two home runs and four walks.
+- Waters is hitting .222 with a double, three home runs and four walks.

-- He has gone deep in two of 20 games played this season, and in 2.7% of his plate appearances.
+- In 14.3% of his games this season, he has homered, and 3.8% of his trips to the dish.

-- In five games this season, Waters has picked up an RBI, with more than one RBI once.
+- In six games this season, Waters has picked up an RBI, with more than one RBI once.

-- In five games this season (25.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.